To help 2024 voters, Meta says it will begin labeling political ads that use AI-generated imagery

 Earlier this year, the Federal Election Commission began a process to potentially regulate AI-generated deepfakes in political ads before the 2024 election.
 President Joe Biden's administration last week issued an executive order intended to encourage responsible development of AI.
 Among other provisions, it will require AI developers to provide safety data and other information about their programs with the government.

+Democratic U.S. Rep. Yvette Clarke of New York is the sponsor of legislation that would require candidates to label any ad created with AI that runs on any platform, as well as a bill that would require watermarks on synthetic images, and make it a crime to create unlabeled deepfakes inciting violence or depicting sexual activity.
+Clarke said the actions by Meta and Microsoft are a good start, but not sufficient.

+“We stand at the precipice of a new era of disinformation warfare aided by the use of new A.I. tools," she said in an emailed statement.
+"Congress must establish safeguards to not only protect our democracy but also curb the tide of deceptive AI-generated content that can potentially deceive the American people.”

-The U.S. isn't the only nation holding a high-profile vote next year: National elections are also scheduled in countries including Mexico, South Africa, Ukraine, Taiwan and Pakistan.
+The U.S. isn't the only nation holding a high-profile vote next year: National elections are also scheduled in countries including Mexico, South Africa, Ukraine, Taiwan, India and Pakistan.

 AI-generated political ads have already made an appearance in the U.S. In April, the Republican National Committee released an entirely AI-generated ad meant to show the future of the United States if Biden, a Democrat, is reelected.
 It employed fake but realistic photos showing boarded-up storefronts, armored military patrols in the streets, and waves of immigrants creating panic.
 The ad was labeled to inform viewers that AI was used.